claroline/Claroline/README.md

 ### Update

-To update your installation, use:
+To update your installation, pull the latest changes in this repository, then run:

 ```
-composer update --prefer-source
+composer install --prefer-source
 php app/console claroline:update
 npm run build
 ```